Kyriosity/convert-smth/readme+/_project_concepts.md

-## Glossary
+## Entities (also Glossary)
-+ [Unit](../src/app/components/units/avia/aircrafts/aircrafts-descr-table/aircrafts-descr-table.component.html) - physical measure or scale (e.g. Fahrenheit)
++ [Unit](../projects/units-weigher/src/lib/units.ts) - physical grade of measure (e.g. meter) or scale (e.g. Fahrenheit)
-+ Measureable - concept of a physical property, which has *value* and its *unit*
++ Measureable - based on *Unit* is concept of a physical property, which has *value* and its *unit*
-+ UValue (aka *uvalue*, *uval*, *UnitValue*) - derivative of Measureable, i.e. physical value, like mass, temperature, acceleration
++ UValue (aka *uvalue*, *uval*, *UnitValue*) - internal derivative of Measureable, which adds up [conversion and math operations](../src/app/components/units/avia/aircrafts/aircrafts-descr-table/aircrafts-descr-table.component.html)

-## How conversion works
+## Conversion
-Conversion between differing units of the same nature (measure) is the heart of this framework.
+Conversion between units of the same nature (measure) is a cornerstone of this framework.
-Basically there're too approaches
+Basically there're too ways
-+ tabled (rational, reverse)
++ tabled
-+ functional (mostly reverse)
++ functional.
+Current release doesn't implement support of invertible functions, that looks quite disputable.

 ### Tabled

 ### Functional

+## Presentation

 ## Validation and ranges